WillBickerstaff/sundial/README.md

 sundial
 =======

-A solver for the sundial word problem typically encountered in the Sun(UK) Newspaper
+A solver for the sundial problem typically encountered in the Sun(UK) Newspaper and conundrums

  - You must provide the letter that is required to appear in every word as the first character in the Letters entry field.